lsst-ts/ts_tma_tma-documentation_mcs-operation/MCS_Operation.md

 @enduml
 ```

+The telemetry sent to the CSC is a reduced set of the telemetry stored in the MCC, as defined in the configuration file
+mentioned before.
+This file is divided in topics, that match the topics sent to the CSC, there is one for each subsystem.
-The telemetry sent to the CSC is divided in topics, one for each subsystem, and formatted in JSON as follows:
+The topics sent to the CSC are formatted in JSON as follows:

 ```json
 {